Free Special Report ($47 Value) Showing You Money Management and Mortgage Tips for You to be Debt Free!

 Know Your Numbers

-It’s vitally important to know your budget, your timelines, and roughly how much of a mortgage you’ll be able to get approved for.
+It’s vital to know your budget, your timelines, and roughly how much of a mortgage you’ll be able to get approved for.
 Just because you’re approved for a certain amount and just because you can afford it, that doesn’t mean that it’s a prudent financial move to max yourself out completely.

-There are three separate numbers to keep in mind when you’re figuring out your budget for a home.
+There are three separate numbers to keep in mind when you’re figuring out your budget for a home:

 - How much money you want to spend on a home.